brettchalupa/the_fundamentals_of_ruby/README.md

 2. Copy the text from Hackety Hack
 3. Paste into Text Wrangler
 4. File > Save > No Name (Your Flash Drive!)
-5. Name the file allowance_calculator.rb
+5. Name the file file_name.rb

+## Todo

+* Add code samples in the directory of each lesson, hooray!
+* Export presentations as PDFs and upload them to Speaker Deck
+* Create text versions (like a book) of the presentations